When an employee leaves your company, whether they quit or are terminated, you must ensure you meet your state’s legal requirements for:

 AR | You're required to pay the employee by the next scheduled payday. | No (unless otherwise stated) | An employer’s policy or employee contract governs whether earned, unused vacation is paid upon termination. |

-If the employee leaves voluntarily: Immediately if they give at least 72 hours of notice.
-The payment is due within 72 hours if no notice was given. | Yes | Employers are required to pay employees any accrued, unused vacation time upon termination. |
+| Yes | Employers are required to pay employees any accrued, unused vacation time upon termination. |

-If the employee leaves voluntarily: Next regular payday. | Yes | Earned vacation time is considered wages required to be paid out upon termination. |
+| Yes | Earned vacation time is considered wages required to be paid out upon termination. |

 DE | You're required to pay the employee on the next scheduled payday, or within 3 business days, whichever is later. | No (unless otherwise stated) | An employer’s policy or employee contract governs whether earned, unused vacation is paid upon termination. |

-FL | No statute | No | No state statute addresses payment of accrued vacation on termination. |
+FL | No statute | No | No state statute addresses the payment of accrued vacation on termination. |

-GA | No statute | No | No state statute addresses payment of accrued vacation on termination. |
+GA | No statute | No | No state statute addresses the payment of accrued vacation on termination. |

 | No (unless otherwise stated) | An employer’s policy or employee contract governs whether earned, unused vacation is paid upon termination. |

-If the employee leaves voluntarily: Immediately if possible, but no later than the next scheduled payday. | Yes | An Illinois company cannot put into place a company policy that does not pay out PTO upon termination. |
+| Yes | An Illinois company cannot put in place a company policy that does not pay out PTO upon termination. |

 IN | You're required to pay the employee by the next scheduled payday. | Yes (unless otherwise stated) | Accrued vacation pay is considered a form of compensation.
 An employee may be entitled to accrued unused vacation time if they've met any certain conditions of a company policy or employment contract. |